 - Collision with another skier

-These numbers show just how dangerous skiing can be, particularly if the risks involved aren’t properly considered.
+These numbers show the threat of ski injuries when the potential risks involved aren’t properly considered.
+You may be injured by negligence and looking for compensation.
 If you’ve been involved in a skiing accident that wasn’t your fault, please read on to learn more about how you could make skiing accident claims for the skiing accident compensation that you deserve.

 - Respect – you should never put other skiers in any sort of danger